scottgal/mostlylucid.dse/code_evolver/docs/BUGCATCHER.md

 ## License

-BugCatcher is part of Code Evolver and uses the same license.
+BugCatcher is part of mostlylucid DiSE and uses the same license.